sozubek/Machine-Learning/Logistic-Regression/README.md

 Using this information we classify three different types of wine.
 The plot of the data and decision boundary is available at https://cloud.githubusercontent.com/assets/11430119/6658479/d9702684-cb40-11e4-9324-9bf307fd6923.png .

-In nonlinear_logistic_reg.py we implement logistic regression to non-linear data (FLAME Data Set) using BFGS method.
+In nonlinear_logistic_reg.py we implement logistic regression to a hypothetical non-linear data (FLAME Data Set) using BFGS method.
 To account for the non-linearity we add polynomial features.
 We also use regularization to prevent overfitting.
 We plot the decision boundary and calculate training accuracy (99.58%).
 The plot of the data and decision boundary is available at